daothepug/hello-world/README.md

 # hello-world

-dao is a beautiful pug
+dao is a beautiful pug!

 dao is love, dao is life